ashasaxena/CaseStudy2/CS2.md

 write.csv(CountryHDI, file = "CountryHDI.csv") #Creates csv file
 ```

+### Data Merge: combining the two data sets so we can start the analysis

 ```r
 #3c Merge this data frame to the Country of Residence column of Procrastination.csv so that your data now has an HDI column and HDI categories (Very high human development, etc.).